JerrodTWillSNHU/CS499ePortfolio/README.md

 Southern New Hampshire University<br/>**

 # **Introduction**
-My name is Jerrod Willbrandt, and this is my final project to complete for my Bachelor's Degree in Computer Science from Southern New Hampshire University.
-My college career started back in 2008 at Kellogg Community College, but I took quite a few years off to figure out exactly what I wanted to do.
+My name is Jerrod Willbrandt, and this is my final project for my Bachelor's Degree in Computer Science from Southern New Hampshire University.
 I have attended SNHU for the past 3 years and have learned a lot.
-This is my ePortfolio containing enhanced artifacts from courses & coursework over my last 3 years of schooling.
+This is my ePortfolio containing enhanced artifacts from courses & coursework as well as creations over my last 3 years of schooling.

 # **Professional Self-Assessment**
 Throughout the entire Computer Science program, I have learned many things that have helped advance my strengths and professional goals.
 The artifacts below will showcase my work and demonstrate how far I have come since the beginning of the program.
 This project has allowed me to revisit some of my old projects from up to 3 years ago when I was just starting out.
 As you will see, I learned how to enhance my 3D visualization model, build a short mad lib with user entered data, and how to build a database in SQL.
 These artifacts will help me in the professional field because they showcase the wide range of knowledge I have learned during my schooling as well as my ability to improve.